 A successful result in History is a good foundation for many A-Levels, including History, Philosophy & Ethics (RE), English, Government & Politics and Sociology.
 It is also useful for reading History at university or to go into any history-based career.
 It is also beneficial for careers in Journalism, Law, Civil Service, Personnel, Banking, Travel and Tourism, Leisure Services, Nursing and Teaching.
 For any career based on dealing with information, or interacting with the public, a history qualification helps you to handle information quickly and 'think on your feet'.

-If I have any further questions about this course, who do I speak to?
 Mrs Allam - Subject Leader of History.